-Taking time off work for a fun-filled getaway doesn’t mean that you have to spend boat-loads of money for a vacation abroad.
-Twice, my family has taken a weekend trip to Pigeon Forge, Tennessee and we plan on going back in the future.
-Pigeon Forge is a mountain destination enjoyed by kids and adults alike.
+Taking time off work for a fun-filled getaway doesn’t mean that you have to spend boatloads of money.
+My family has taken a weekend trip to Pigeon Forge, Tennessee twice and we hope to go back again in the future!
+Pigeon Forge is a mountain town that is enjoyed by both kids and adults.

 The last weekend we spent in Tennessee was jam-packed with fun and adventure.
 The kids haven’t stopped talking about it since we got home and are already asking when we can go back!

-After getting some pizza at the Mellow Mushroom, which is also located at the Island, we headed back to the resort to get some sleep.
+After dinner at the Mellow Mushroom, which is also located at The Island, we headed back to the resort to get some sleep.

 Goats on the Roof

-Our first stop was the Goats on the Roof mountain coaster.
+Our first stop was Goats on the Roof to ride the mountain coaster.
 Before our trip, I found a Groupon deal for discounted coaster tickets.
-It was only $20 for a coaster ride (for up to 2 people) which is normally $30.
-For our family of 4, we only had to buy 2 tickets.

 The kids LOVED it!
-They rode the thing twice, thanks to the fact, that once you purchase the tickets, you can ride again for $5 each using that same ticket for the rest of the day!
+They rode twice.
+Once you purchase the tickets, you can ride again for $5 each using that same ticket for the rest of the day.

-After leaving Goats on the Roof, we decided to go on a hike to Grotto Falls.
-Grotto Falls is the only waterfall in the Smoky Mountains that you can walk behind.
-As such, it is one of THE most popular hiking spots in the area.
-The trail was super crowded.
-Not only was the parking area completely full, but cars were parked on both sides of the narrow one-lane road for half a mile past the trail head.
+Unfortunately, it is also one of the most popular hiking spots in the area.
+Not only was the parking area completely full, but cars were parked on both sides of the narrow one-lane road for half a mile past the trailhead.

 The Old Mill

-Then, after a shower and some dry clothes, we ate a dinner of leftovers and were out the door again.
+Then, after a shower and some dry clothes, we ate a dinner of leftovers and went out the door again.

 Go-Karts & Arcade